 Many offshore workers that live in Texas are uncertain of their rights when it comes to an injury, and this means they can be taken advantage of quite easily by their employers if they are injured on the job.

 As an offshore worker, you have a number of rights that are designed to protect you if you are injured.
-These laws apply to anyone working offshore, such as those working on an oil rig, a dredge, or working in a shipyard.
+These laws apply to anyone working offshore, such as those working on an oil rig, a dredge, or a tanker..

-By seeking legal representation in your offshore injury case from an attorney here at Abraham Watkins, you ensure that you have an advocate working to protect your rights and ensure you receive fair and just treatment.
-We have worked with a number of maritime workers who have suffered offshore injuries, helping them pursue fair compensation.
+By seeking legal representation in your offshore injury case from a maritime attorney here at Abraham Watkins, you ensure that you have an experienced advocate working to protect your rights and ensure you receive fair and just treatment.
+We have worked with numerous maritime workers who have suffered offshore injuries, helping them pursue fair compensation.

 Call us today at 713-535-9319 to schedule a free sit-down meeting, case evaluation, and consultation.